Jean-Baptiste-Lasselle/all-i-know-about-golang/website/src/content/questionomicon/questions.md

 ## Design Patterns Questions

-* [ ] How can I implement inversion of control/Dependency injection in Golang?
+* [ ] How can I implement inversion of control/Dependency Injection in Golang? (patterns, frameworks?)
+* [ ] A typical CI/CD for a CLI app ? for a webb app ?
+* [ ] A typical CI/CD for a terraform provider?
+* [ ] A typical CI/CD for a packer plugin provider?
+* [ ] How to use gRPC to implement a plugin mechanism? (hot/cold pluggable plugins?)

 <!--
 * [ ] cdcscsd